vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 ```

 The output is quite substantive.
-Take a look and see for yourself what a `Mechanize::Page` consists of.
-Here you can see only a few of the pieces that you can play with.
+Take a look and see for yourself what a `Mechanize::Page` object consists of.
+Here you can see all the attributes for that page.

 #### **Output**